Josh Okogie: College career

 As a 6'4" shooting guard, he was not ranked by ESPN in the recruiting class of 2016.
 He signed with Georgia Tech and as a freshman, Okogie averaged 16.1 points 5.4 rebounds per game and was named to the ACC All-Freshman Team.
 He was a third team 2017–18 All-ACC selection as a sophomore.
 As a sophomore, Okogie led Georgia Tech in scoring with 18.2 points per game.
-After the season he declared for the 2018 NBA Draft but did not hire an agent, thus leaving open the possibility of returning to school.
-However, he confirmed his intentions on entering the NBA Draft on May 21.
+After the season he declared for the 2018 NBA draft but did not hire an agent, thus leaving open the possibility of returning to school.
+However, he confirmed his intentions on entering the NBA Draft on 21 May.

 Professional career

 Minnesota Timberwolves (2018–2022)

-On June 21, 2018, the Minnesota Timberwolves drafted Okogie with the 20th overall pick in the 2018 NBA draft.
-On July 2, 2018, he signed with the Timberwolves.
+On 21 June 2018, the Minnesota Timberwolves drafted Okogie with the 20th overall pick in the 2018 NBA draft.
+On 2 July, he signed with the Timberwolves.
 He participated in the 2018 NBA Summer League.
 After Jimmy Butler was traded from Minnesota in early November, Okogie entered the starting lineup, averaging nearly 22 minutes a game on the season.
 After the season, he participated in the 2019 NBA Summer League.
 On January 29, 2019, he was named a member of the World Team for the 2019 Rising Stars Challenge.

-Phoenix Suns (2022–present)
+Phoenix Suns (2022–2025)

-On July 2, 2022, Okogie signed with the Phoenix Suns.
-On December 7, Okogie scored a career-high 28 points in a 125–98 loss to the Boston Celtics.
+On 2 July 2022, Okogie signed with the Phoenix Suns.
+On 7 December, Okogie scored a career-high 28 points in a 125–98 loss to the Boston Celtics.

+On 13 July 2024, Okogie re-signed with the Suns.

+Charlotte Hornets (2025)

+On 15 January 2025, Okogie and three future second-round picks were traded to the Charlotte Hornets in exchange for Nick Richards and one future second-round draft pick.
+Okogie would make his debut five days later on 20 January, being second in the team's overall +/- differential behind only Cody Martin in Charlotte's 110–105 win over the Dallas Mavericks.
+On 24 January, during his third game with the Hornets, Okogie would record a double-double with season-highs of 16 points and 10 rebounds in a 102–97 loss to the Portland Trail Blazers.
+On July 15, Okogie was waived by the Hornets.

+Houston Rockets (2025)

+On July 22, 2025, Okogie signed a one-year contract with the Houston Rockets.

 National team career

 Okogie plays for the Nigerian national basketball team and participated in the 2019 FIBA Basketball World Cup.
+He also is currently playing for Nigeria at FIBA AfroBasket 2025.